Before we begin. A disclaimer.

 All these months planning the next big thing.

-And as soon as I let go of all expectations and just focus on building, this happened.
+And as soon as I let go of all expectations and just focus on shipping, this happened.

 The 2 ideas I thought of the least, MultiNewTab and GitGardener, were my most successful ones.